What You Need To Know About Liability Waivers

 A liability waiver, or release of liability, is a legal document that a company or organization has you sign in order to protect them from being sued in the event that you are injured.
 Many people, when handed such documents before participating in an activity or using a rideshare service app, hastily sign, not understanding the terms or the potential ramifications of waiving a service provider of liability.

-• Gross negligence - Gross negligence refers to willful disregard for customer or participant safety.
+• Gross negligence: Gross negligence refers to a willful disregard for customer or participant safety.
 With gross negligence, a service provider is aware of a hazard but does not take action to mitigate the risk and protect those at the event or property.

 Rideshare Liability Waivers